jkempf42/kube-volttron/cluster-config/README.md

 specifically for the kube-volttron use case using IPv4.

-Note that these instructions work best if you have a VM or bare metal device running Ubuntu 20.4 as your gateway node from which you can work back into the cloud using `ssh`.
+Note that these instructions work best if you have a VM or bare metal device running Ubuntu 20.4 as your gateway node from which you can work back into the cloud using `ssh` if you are using a cloud VM for your central node.
 You can open one window and `ssh` into your central node and have the other on the gateway machine.
 Both sides need to have Wireguard installed and configured.

 #### Installing Wireguard and related packages

 Update/upgrade on both the gateway node and central node with:

 	sudo apt update
-	sudo apt upgrade

-After the upgrade is complete, install Wireguard:
+After the update is complete, install Wireguard:

 	sudo apt install wireguard